stakwork/sphinx-relay/docs/myNode_deployment.md

 ### Activate keysend

 We need LND to run with keysend activated.
-First we check if it is already activated on your node.
+First, we check if it is already enabled on your node.

 Go to http://mynode.local/lnd/config and check if the line `accept-keysend=True` (or `accept-keysend=1`) is included somewhere in the text.